catalingavan/logbee-app/README.md

 # [![logBee](https://github.com/logBee-net/logBee-app/assets/39127098/d1436229-983d-41e7-bcff-7288601bf2d0)](https://logbee.net)

-logBee is a logging, exceptions tracking and Application Performance Monitoring server. <br/>
+logBee is a logging aggregator, exceptions tracking and Application Performance Monitoring server. <br/>
-It provides a powerful and easy to use user-interface, allowing for viewing and analyzing the data in real time.
+It provides an intuitive user-interface, allowing for viewing and analyzing the data in real time.

-logBee ingests data via REST interfaces, making it compatible with any programming language and platform.

-[logBee.net](https://logBee.net), the public instance of logBee, currently processes about 200 logs per second and a total of 50 million logs per month.
+The application can be used [online](https://logbee.net), can be installed locally or it can run as a Docker container.

 ## Technology